 As an engaged couple, we have been on a roller coaster of emotions these past few months and our wedding day is no exception.
-In fact, our wedding day is similar to those moments right before we crest a tall peak, when the cart stalls, and suddenly you feeling a rush of emotions before taking the final plunge.
-It’s important for brides and grooms to emotionally prepare for their walk down the aisle, because even the calmest people experience a host of emotions which can catch them off guard.
+In fact, our wedding day is similar to those moments right before we crest a tall peak, when the cart stalls, and suddenly you feel a rush of emotions before taking the final plunge.
+It’s important for brides and grooms to emotionally prepare for their walk down the aisle because even the calmest people experience a host of emotions that can catch them off guard.
 To help avoid any wedding day surprises, we have compiled a guide of 5 emotions every bride and groom feel on their wedding day and practical tips to help keep it together while walking down the aisle.

 5 Emotions Every Bride and Groom Feel on Their Wedding Day

 Doubt or Pre-Wedding Jitters.

 Many couples find themselves second-guessing every decision from flower arrangements, menus, or just asking themselves if they are ready to be married.
 This is completely normal, so take a deep breath and realize you are experiencing a manifestation of pre-wedding jitters and stress.
 Often, experiencing feelings of doubt isn’t a rebellion against your partner, decorations, or the festivities, but is a natural process.

 It’s no secret weddings can be high-stress situations and are notorious for causing anxiety or worry to surface.
 After all, there is a lot of pressure for everything to be just right.
 Each couple faces stress, whether it is family drama or finances.